-A proposal being submitted to another organization in which OSU is a subawardee under the organization requires the same University approval as other proposals.
-Sponsored Programs needs at least a Proposal Transmittal Form, and a project narrative and budget representing OSU's portion of the project.
-The investigator should contact the lead organization to determine if any additional information is needed.
+A proposal being submitted to another organization, for inclusion in a project in which OSU will serve as a subawardee, is regarded as all other sponsored research projects.
+Sponsored Programs needs a Cayuse proposal, a project narrative and budget representing OSU's portion of the project.
+The investigator should contact the lead organization to determine if there are additional requirements specific to the lead organization.

 I have lost my NSF Fastlane password, and I need to login.
 What can I do?

 Reset it yourself at https://www.fastlane.nsf.gov/jsp/homepage/proposals.jsp - select the Password Reset tab.
 Or, call (7-4933) or email (email@example.com) Sponsored Programs and we will reset your password.

 I have never registered for a Fastlane account.
 What do I need to do to register?

 Supply the information from the following form (pdf) to Sponsored Programs:

 I am submitting a proposal via Fastlane and am collaborating with another university.
 How do I manage the collaborative proposal submission?

 Procedures for submitting collaborative proposals to NSF depend on whether OSU is the lead institution.
 Consult the Grant Proposal Guide for guidelines and instructions.